streamlink/streamlink/docs/cli.rst

     Specify a maximum size (bytes) for the ringbuffer used by some stream types, default is ``16777216`` (16MB).

-    HDS streams manages this value automatically, use ``--hds-fragment-buffer`` to change it

 .. cmdoption:: --rtmp-proxy host:port, --rtmpdump-proxy host:port